Navigating the Seas of Online Diamond Buying Platforms

 2.5 % for items $250,001 and above.

 Professional diamond buyers are in the business of making money, so the buyer’s fee will most certainly be discounted by the diamond buyer when they make their offer.
 They know their business and aren’t in the habit of making mistakes.
 Their financial success depends on it.

 Are all those added fees worth it?

-Firstly, Worthy provides a valuable service for those selling diamonds under one carat, because most direct online diamond buyers (professional diamond buyers who also buy from the public online) are looking for larger diamonds and won’t pursue small diamonds with the same enthusiasm as larger diamonds.
+Firstly, jewelry auction websites provide a valuable service for those selling diamonds under one carat, because most direct online diamond buyers (professional diamond buyers who also buy from the public online) are looking for larger diamonds and won’t pursue small diamonds with the same enthusiasm as larger diamonds.

 They will certify your diamond with a legitimate lab, offer your diamond up for sale with a network of buyers and probably get you a market or near-market price, once it’s all said and done.

-If you’re selling a .50, .75, .89 carat centered diamond ring (for example), yes, we believe Worthy is a contender for the best place to sell a diamond.
+If you’re selling a .50, .75, .89 carat centered diamond ring (for example), yes, we believe a jewelry auction website is a contender for the best place to sell a diamond.

 Generally speaking, in the diamond business, the larger a diamond gets the smaller the profit percentage gets.
 It’s not unusual to see dealers flipping diamonds for 5% on the bigger stuff.
 To charge 15% to 22% as a broker fee on a large diamond (to a dealer) is a large bite of the bottom line.